 Secretary Diaz: ‘We strive to do our best’

 I chose the subject of ideals and purpose to be my departing Secretary’s Corner in hopes of leaving all of you, my CDCR family, with some insight into what it takes to make a difference.

 I have also learned that the most important thing we can do is not stay silent, especially if you have ideas on how we can improve the way we conduct our business.
 Never give up on an idea you have, even if it seems impossible, or like the time is not right.
 Never be afraid of seizing the moment to bring that idea to life.
 It is voices like yours that have transformed this department, and will continue to do so.

-When I came back to California after that visit, I began to weave that message into every presentation and correctional officer commencement speech I gave.
-You see, it was important for me to change the wrong impression or idea that correctional officers are here only to clear count or feed inmates.
+When I returned to California after that visit, I began to weave the prison’s message into every presentation and correctional officer graduation.
+It was important for me to change the note that correctional officers only clear count or feed inmates.
 We are highly-trained correctional professionals with a mission and vision focusing on rehabilitation.

 The idea that my father — a hardened, no-nonsense, Vietnam War veteran, who cut me no slack — could see past a person’s failures, left an indelible mark in my life and career.
 He offered a helping hand without expecting anything in return, and he believed in rehabilitation before the idea was widely embraced.
 From him, I learned to have an open mind and true empathy.
 People are good, and deserve a second chance.